babeheim/rake/README.md

 ```

 One of the major advantages is that there's very little confusion about the flow of code; the only things a chapter's code can 'see' is inside `input/`.

+this means chapters can repeatedly, or run out of order, so long as their input is correct

 It's easy to write multiple chapters at once, even with multiple people working on them.